-Tim Bourquin: Yeah, that kind of happened kind of by itself as well.
-I mean I knew that the best way for me to increase my skills, the fastest was to go out and actually talk to people that were already doing it.
-So this guy that was the other officer in the academy he probably rued the day that he ever told me about this because every day after I would just drill him about how he was trading strategies he was using.
-And that's really how I learned best, I mean, I read books and I took courses and I did that as well but I just found that when I got together with other traders and talked to them about their strategies and how they approached the market and what they were looking for every day that's when I really made use of large leaps and got to the next level of my trading every time I got to do that.
+Tim Bourquin: Yeah, that kind of happened by itself as well.
+I mean, I knew the best way for me to increase my skills the fastest was to go out and actually talk to people that were already doing it.
+So, this guy that was the other officer in the academy probably rued the day.
+He never told me about this because every day after I would just drill him about how he was trading strategies he was using.
+And that's really how I learned best.
+I mean, I read books and I took courses and I did that as well.
+But I just found that when I got together with other traders, talked to them about their strategies, how they approached the market and what they were looking every day, that's when I really made use of large leaps and got to the next level of my trading.

-And so one of the days, one day I actually literally put in an ad in the paper saying are there any other traders out there that we’ll meet for breakfast.
-And I talk about this in a video I did on the side of our service started.
-But four other traders showed up and we had breakfast and I just put a little recorder in the middle of the table.
-And I must have listened to this 2-hour breakfast, this just talking about trading over and over and over again.
-I thought, you know, if I can go out and find other guys that are willing to talk to me then I’d tell them to talk to me about how they do it.
-Then I can really kind of build, take a little bit of everybody’s thing that it fits me, fits my personality, fits my risk tolerance and develop my own strategy from that.
+One day I put an ad in the paper saying, "are there any other traders out there that will meet for breakfast?"
+And I talk about this in a video I did on the side of our service.
+Four other traders showed up, we had breakfast and I put a recorder in the middle of the table.
+And I must have listened to this 2-hour breakfast, just talking about trading over and over and over again.
+I thought, you know, if I can go out and find other guys that are willing to talk to me, then I’d tell them to talk to me about how they do it.
+Then I can build by taking a little bit of everybody’s thing that fits me, fits my personality, fits my risk tolerance, and develop my own strategy from that.

-And at other times they were really good.
-And so I knew that you know, I’m just going to take a little bit of everybody, not really whose going to be home run some of them are going to be great.
+Other times, they were really good.
+That's when I decided I was going to take a little bit of everybody.
+Not really who is going to be home run.
+Some of them are going to be great.
 I’m at the point now where I can only, I only can once in a way because I talk to the people now but I cannot be choosy about who I interview.
 But if there’s something that I can gather from their strategy even if they’re a futures trader as I don't trade much futures or options and I don't trade many options there’s something about hearing about real person who’s making a living doing this or very good income even if they have their career that I think is really helpful.

-And there wasn’t anybody else doing it out there, there are few people these days but I think I really take pride in diving right into it and I really want to build for myself.
-I get to the heart of the matter very quickly, what is it that you’re doing that helps you make money.
+And there wasn’t anybody else doing it out there.
+There are few people these days, but I think I really take pride in diving right into it.
+I really want to build for myself.
+I get to the heart of the matter very quickly.
+What is it that you’re doing that helps you make money?
 So people are very good at describing it.
-Others not so much but I think every interview might go and I get one or two things that I can add to my own strategy.
-And I think that's how people hear these now and I try to get out of it as well.
+Others, not so much.
+But I think I can get one or two things from every interview that I can add to my own strategy.
+I think that's how people hear these now and I try to get something out of it as well.

 Its not a Holy Grail thing but its people 99 percent of them who have nothing to sell, nothing to -- that's enough for them to talk to me.
 But I at least talk them into it or a friend of a friend has talked them into it and you get this kind of really unvarnished truth about what it takes to be a successful trader.
 I think that's where the real benefit of it is because you know you’re getting it from people there are actually doing this for a living.